AUTO INSURANCE

 • Around 580

-• Improving from poor to average can have a significant effect on premiums2.
+• Improving from poor to average can have a significant effect on premiums.

 • Payment history is a major factor.